Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Parallel Computation on GPUs

 \subsubsection{3D case}

 The domain is composed of $m$ tetrahedra in this case.
-Because we expect exact results, the propagation scheme described in \ref{sec:parallel-rvd} is also applied to compute 3D clipped Voronoi cells.
-In fact, only a subset of the sites needs to be processed in this manner.
+Because we expect exact results, the propagation scheme used in steps 9$\sim$17 in Algorithm~\ref{alg:parallel-RVD} is also applied to the parallel computation of 3D clipped Voronoi cells.
+In fact, only a subset of the sites needs to be processed in this manner, while the others can be processed as in Section \ref{sec:parallel-regular}.